alikhizarsohal/dockerimagehub/README.md

 ## Project Setup

-To get started with the project, follow these steps:
+To get started with the project, just follow these steps:

 1. **Create a GitHub Repository**
    Start by creating a new repository on GitHub.